TonyMane/caddis/dada2_to_phyloseq.md

 This file (dada2_to_phyloseq.md) is a workflow that utilizes dada2 for cleaning and producing approximate sequence variants from 16S rRNA gene amplicons.
-Portions in grey can be copied and pasted (after the '>' directly into R).
-Note, the 'Caddis_Toy' example is just an example directory with 12 samples.
-Its been truncated from 96 in the original file for use as an example to work through dada2 in a relatively quick fashion.
-However, the following processing steps can also be used for processing new data as it comes in.
+Portions in grey can be copied and pasted (after the '>') directly into the R console.

-getwd, same as pwd in bash
+The workflow assumes no prior knowledge of R. A few comments have been added that hopefully clarify what is happening.
+The samples (and their directory) are associated with n=12 amplicon sequences collected in April 2021.
+This is a subset of the original (n=95) sequences collected, and is meant to runner in quicker/faster fashion.
+However, the below commands can be run on any new data.

+So, lets assume you have opened up an R-terminal.
+Its good to see whhat your current working directory is.
+In a unix terminal you would type 'pwd' (print working directory).
+In R, the quivalent is 'getwd()'.
+Type this in and see what happens.

 ```
 >getwd()
 "/Users/stewartlab/"
 ```
+Your current directoy is "/Users/stewartlab/".

-We need to change into the directory with all the information.
+We need to move into the directory with all the sequence data.
-Can do this by setting a new directory path with the setwd command.
+We can do this by setting a new directory path with the setwd command.
 This is the same as the change directory, or cd command.

 ```